fbpx

 #1: You’re Too Tense

 Allow your ankles and knees to go into flexion during the stance phase of running after your foot hits the ground.
-This will help absorb shock and will reduce the bouncing in your running stride.
+This will help absorb shock and reduce the bouncing in your running stride.

 #2: You Aren’t Leaning Forward